• Skip to primary navigation

 • In a measuring cup add the buttermilk and molasses.

-Gingerbread bundt cake batter in a mixing bowl.
+• Gingerbread cake batter in a bundt pan.

 • Bake for 45 minutes or until the cake is set and the sides are pulling away from the pan.